 Enterprise Mobility Management

-According to article 7 of the Federal Act on Data Protection (FADP) and articles 8 to 12 of the Ordinance to the Federal Act on Data Protection (OFADP), the processing of personal data, such as the personnel’s personal data, must be adequately protected particularly through adequate Technical and Organisational Measures (TOMs; cf. article 7 of the of the draft to the FADP dated 15 September 2017, and in addition article 32 of the General Data Protection Regulation (Regulation (EU) 2016/679)).
+According to article 8 of the Federal Act on Data Protection (Data Protection Act, FADP) and article 3 of the Ordinance on Data Protection (Data Protection Ordinance, DPO), the processing of personal data, such as the personnel’s personal data, must be adequately protected particularly through adequate Technical and Organisational Measures (TOMs; cf. also article 32 of the General Data Protection Regulation (GDPR; Regulation (EU) 2016/679)).

 TOMs have to be adapted to the specific case and to the expected risks in connection with the use of particular devices, applications and technologies.
 In this context, companies must give special attention to the business use of mobile devices, as smartphones, tablets, or laptops.
 Namely, if the employees (are allowed to) use such devices not only for business but also privately and, therefore, there is a risk of mixing the personnel’s business and private data.
 Such mixing of business and private data could pose legal issues, particularly in case of remote deletion of data when a device is lost or stolen or in order to abide by obligations to preserve records, if e.g. private data is also deleted or stored together with business data.